Q&A on artemisinin resistance

 WHO currently recommends 5 different ACTs.2 In areas where other ACTs are failing, the use of artesunate-pyronaridine, a new ACT which has received a positive scientific opinion from the European Medicines Agency, may be considered.3 Two injectable treatments, artesunate or artemether, are recommended for the treatment of severe malaria and should be followed by an ACT when the patient can tolerate oral therapy.

 Increased access to ACTs in malaria-endemic countries has been integral to the remarkable success in reducing the global malaria burden over the last 15 years.
-The number of ACT treatment courses procured from manufacturers increased globally from 187 million in 2010 to 409 million in 2016.
+An estimated 2.74 billion treatment courses of ACT were procured by countries over the period 2010–2017.
+An estimated 62% of these procurements were reported to have been made for the public sector.

 2. What is the definition of “artemisinin resistance”?